spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-aws.md

 ### Instance Availability

 This option enables you to define availability preferences and gain visibility into EC2 spot instance availability and lifespan.
-After you define a minimum instance lifetime and your other availability preferences, Spot will do the following:
+After you define your other availability preferences, Spot will do the following:

 - Display the resulting market scoring chart showing the probabilities of meeting your specifications.
 - Deploy instances that have the highest probability of matching your specifications.